Jacqueline Haynes

 Quenetta White

-Quenetta White first served in the field of education as a classroom teacher at Claude Pepper Elementary School in Miami, FL starting in 1992.
+White first served in the field of education as a classroom teacher at Claude Pepper Elementary School in Miami, FL, starting in 1992.
 She spent seven years in Florida before returning to South Carolina briefly to teach pre-Algebra at St. Georgia Middle School.
 In 2001, White returned to Miami as a mathematics facilitator at Irving & Beatrice Peskoe Elementary School, followed by a two-year post as a lower quartile mathematics teacher at Henry S. West Laboratory School.

 In 2012, White was named principal at James Simons Elementary (now Montessori).
 During her time at James Simons, White facilitated the implementation of a full Montessori program for students age three to eighth grade, planned and opened a new state-of-the-art school facility, and worked to ensure that the needs of her students and families were met through planning and programs with valuable partners such as Charleston Promise Neighborhood (CPN), Trident United Way, and Parent Advocates.
 In 2017, White was named principal at A.C.
-Corcoran Elementary School where she served for four years before becoming Principal of Special Projects and Support for the Elementary Learning Community.
+Corcoran Elementary School where she served for four years before becoming Principal of Special Projects and Support for the Elementary Learning Community in 2022.

 Francine Mitchell

-Mitchell has previously served as the principal of James B. Edwards Elementary.
-Throughout her career, Mitchell, an award-winning Charleston County School District teacher and administrator, has held other various positions in education including Assistant Principal and Assistant Administrator at Charles Pinckney Elementary and teacher in a variety of domestic and international settings.
-Mitchell holds a Bachelor’s in Psychology from Ohio State and a Master’s in Leadership and Counseling from Eastern Michigan.
-Mitchell has received several leadership awards including the 2014-2015 Elementary Learning Community’s Star Principal Award and the Palmetto Gold Award every year during her tenure at James B. Edwards.
+Mitchell holds a Bachelor of Science in Psychology from Ohio State and a Master of Art in Educational Leadership from Eastern Michigan.
+She has been the recipient of several leadership awards throughout her career including the 2014-2015 Elementary Learning Community’s Star Principal Award and the Palmetto Gold Award every year during her tenure at James B. Edwards.
+She also holds early childhood, elementary, and principal certifications.

 Richard Gordon